Five design tips to steal from The Dairy, a maximalist mountain sanctuary in Queenstown, New Zealand

 Here, the hotel uses her technique to gather decorative branches in large vintage vases, in a nod to the sublimely natural landscape beyond its four walls.
 It’s the interior design idea your home desires.

-More information is available via Naumi Hotels
+More information is available via Naumi Hotels.

-Megan is the News and Trends Editor at Homes & Gardens.
-She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
-As the News Editor, she often focuses on emerging microtrends, well-being stories, and celebrity-focused pieces.
+Megan is the Head of Celebrity Style News at Homes & Gardens.
+She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes, before becoming H&G's News Editor in April 2022.
+She now leads the Celebrity/ News team.

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.